Heading to Milwaukee for a weekend getaway, a conference, or to visit friends or family?

 Cool Hotels in Milwaukee, Wisconsin: FAQ

-In my opinion, the best neighborhoods to stay in Milwaukee are the Historic Third Ward or Walker’s Point.
+Based on our experience living in Milwaukee, the best neighborhoods to stay in Milwaukee are the Historic Third Ward or Walker’s Point.
 But there aren’t many hotel options in both of those neighborhoods.

-Therefore, for plenty of hotel options check out East Town.
+Therefore, for plenty of hotel options, check out East Town.
 Hotels on this list in East Town are The Pfister, Hilton Garden Inn, and Hotel Metro.

 Historic Third Ward